On the relation between time-reversed acoustics and Green's function retrieval in space-variant and in time-variant materials: General equations for waves in space- and time-variant materials

 Assuming the material is isotropic and instantaneously and locally reacting, the unified wave field quantities in equations (\ref{eq1}) and (\ref{eq2}) are related via the constitutive relations

-For acoustic waves these relations are $-\Theta=\kappa p$ and ${\bf m}=\rho{\bf v}$, respectively.
+For acoustic waves, these relations are $-\Theta=\kappa p$ and ${\bf m}=\rho{\bf v}$, respectively.

 Equations (\ref{eq1}) -- (\ref{eq4}) hold in materials of which the parameters $\alpha({\bf x},t)$ and $\beta({\bf x},t)$ vary continuously with space and time.
 They need to be supplemented with boundary conditions at those positions and times where these parameters are discontinuous.
-At a spatial boundary with normal ${\bf n}({\bf x})$, where the parameters are discontinuous in space but continuous in time, the boundary conditions demand that $P$ and ${\bf Q}\cdot{\bf n}$ are continuous (for acoustic waves these are the well-known boundary conditions for the acoustic pressure $p$ and the normal component of the particle velocity ${\bf v}\cdot{\bf n}$).
+At a spatial boundary with normal ${\bf n}({\bf x})$, where the parameters are discontinuous in space but continuous in time, the boundary conditions demand that $P$ and ${\bf Q}\cdot{\bf n}$ are continuous (for acoustic waves, these are the well-known boundary conditions for the acoustic pressure $p$ and the normal component of the particle velocity ${\bf v}\cdot{\bf n}$).
 At a time boundary, where the parameters are discontinuous in time but continuous in space, the boundary conditions demand that $U$ and ${\bf V}$ are continuous \cite{Xiao2014OL, Morgenthaler58IRE, Mendonca2002PS, Caloz2020IEEE2, Hoop2014WM}.
+Several authors discuss customized approaches for materials with specific combinations of spatial and time boundaries \cite{Apffel2022PRL, Caloz2020IEEE2, Manen2024arXiv}.
 Note that at the intersection of a spatial boundary with a time boundary, the boundary conditions for the spatial boundary are inconsistent with those for the time boundary.
 This can be solved by the introduction of a field-dependent point-source at the intersection \cite{Stefanini2025PRL}.
+Other authors discuss ``travelling-wave modulated'' materials, which exhibit non-reciprocal wave behaviour \cite{Lurie2007Book, Trainiti2016NJP, Nassar2017JMPS, Nassar2017RS, Goldsberry2019JASA, Sotoodehfar2023OE}.

 A further discussion of waves in materials in which the parameters vary with space and time is beyond the scope of this paper.
 In the following we consider either arbitrarily inhomogeneous, time-invariant materials, with parameters $\alpha({\bf x})$ and $\beta({\bf x})$ (section \ref{sec3}), or homogeneous, arbitrarily time-variant materials, with parameters $\alpha(t)$ and $\beta(t)$ (section \ref{sec4}).